 We love that you and your boyfriend are looking to be even more intimate with each other while also thinking about your sexual health.
 It’s also great that you both know he’s undetectable.
 Although we’re curious if you know what being undetectable means?

-Here’s the deal: if your boyfriend is living with HIV and is using HIV treatment to maintain an undetectable viral load, there’s no risk of him transmitting HIV to you — even if you’re not on PrEP and you don’t use condoms.
+Here’s the deal: if your boyfriend is living with HIV and uses HIV treatment to maintain an undetectable viral load, there’s no risk of him transmitting HIV to you — even if you’re not on PrEP and you don’t use condoms.

 “How he manages his HIV treatment is something you both might want to talk about.”